Reduce screen time and regain focus

 First, in my morning routine, my phone stays off until I’ve exercised, eaten breakfast, and started my work for the day.

-Then, once you set boundaries for your mornings and nights, take a closer look at how you use your phone during the day.
+Then, once you set boundaries for your mornings and evenings, take a closer look at how you use your phone during the day.

 Are you jumping between tabs?
 Checking Instagram or the news while working?
 Chatting with friends out of habit?